 Tips to keep your days off free from work

 After working the additional time to earn your day off, make sure that your colleagues and workmates respect it.
-There’s very little point to spending the time to earn a day off and then be faced with being called or expected to answer emails.
+There’s very little point in spending the time to earn a day off and then be faced with being called or expected to answer emails.
 The following tips can help set the tone that you expect to be free from work on the days you don’t attend the office:

 - Set an out office in your calendar – this makes it clear you are out and will stop most people from contacting you.